oasysgames/verse-layer-opstack-upgrade/README.md

 ```

 ### 7. [Builder Wallet] Deployment of the OPStack contracts to L1
+> [!CAUTION]
+> Once you complete this process, reverting to the legacy Verse becomes challenging.
+The only option would be to complete the entire upgrade process.

 From the Builder Wallet, transact the `build(uint256 chainId, BuildConfig calldata cfg)` method of the L1BuildAgent to deploy OPStack contracts to L1.
 Pay close attention to the order of the `BuildConfig calldata cfg` parameters.
 See here for more details on the parameters:
 - [Oasys Docs](https://docs.oasys.games/docs/verse-developer/how-to-build-verse/optional-configs#verse-contracts-build-configuration)
 - [Contract Code](https://github.com/oasysgames/oasys-opstack/blob/4f2f04d/packages/contracts-bedrock/src/oasys/L1/build/interfaces/IL1BuildAgent.sol#L5-L51)